tari-project/doc-playground/docs/tari-templates.md

 * The `tari_template_lib` dependency
 * Compile the template into WebAssembly (WASM) and commit it to the network.

-This guide assumes some basic knowledge of Git, Cargo and Rust.
+This guide assumes some basic knowledge of Git, Cargo and Rust, as well as a general grasp of [Ootle's fundamental concepts]()

 ## Rust Template Documentation
 Documentation for the `tari_template_lib` can be found [here](https://docs.rs/tari_template_lib/latest/tari_template_lib/)